NanamiNakano/mercury/README.md

 2. `pnpm install && pnpm build` (You need to recompile the frontend each time the UI code changes.)
 3. Manually set the labels for annotators to choose from in the `labels.yaml` file.
 Mercury supports hierarchical labels.
 4. Generate a JWT secret key: `openssl rand -base64 32`.
-This will be used to sign the JWT token for authentication.
-You should keep it secret.
-You can do this at any time, such as when the key is compromised and then all users are logged out.
+This will be passed as an environment variable later and be used to sign the JWT token for authentication .
+You should keep it secret and safely store it (e.g. using HSMs).
+You can change secret key at any time, especially when the key is compromised, and then all users are logged out.
+5. Set environment variables: `export SECRET_KEY=your_secret`.
+You can also set `EXPIRE_MINUTES` to change the expiration time of the JWT token.
+The default is 7 days (10080 minutes).
-5. `python3 server.py`.
+6. `python3 server.py`.
 Be sure to set the candidate labels to choose from in the `labels.yaml` file.

 Admin who has access to the SQLite file can modify user data (e.g. reset user password), register new users, and delete users via `user_utils.py`.
 For more details, run `python3 user_utils.py -h`.